 Here comes the nice man who made my ice cream sundae…

-Included with my night out package was a full Egyptian dinner of grilled chicken and kofta over a large bed of flavorful rice.
-Additionally, I was served two vegetable salads, a bowl of soup and a pot of hot tea.
-For dessert, I was given a plate of fresh fruit that I offered to my host, Marcus, since I do not eat fresh fruit.
+Included with my night out package was a full Egyptian dinner of grilled chicken and kofta over a large bed of flavorful rice pilaf.
+Additionally, I was served two vegetable salads, a bowl of soup, and a pot of hot tea.
+For dessert, I was given a plate of fresh fruit that I offered to my host, Marcus, since I do not eat much fresh fruit.

 Lunch with a Beer – Dahab

 I had just finished a day tour to St. Catherine’s Monastery at the base of Mont Sinai, when on our way back we stopped in Dahab for lunch.
 I would have never thought about coming to Dahab if it was not for this day tip.
-This little beach town is along the Red Sea and is very popular with those who enjoy water activities.
-It was less crowded than Sharm El-Sheikh and I liked it.
+This little beach town is along the Red Sea, and is very popular with those who enjoy water activities.
+It was less crowded than Sharm El-Sheikh, and I liked it a lot.

 🌎 Thank you for visiting my website and NEVER STOP EXPLORING!